Oleksiy Goncharenko: PACE

 Since 2015, Oleksiy Goncharenko has been a member of the Permanent Delegation of the Verkhovna Rada to the Parliamentary Assembly of the Council of Europe.
 Throughout all these years, he sharply criticised Russia for violating human rights.
 Since 2019, he has opposed the return of the Russian delegation to work in PACE.

 During his speeches in the Parliamentary Assembly, he criticised Moscow for human rights violations in the temporarily occupied Crimea and parts of the Donetsk and Luhansk regions, fought against Russian propaganda and narratives that the Kremlin planted through its delegates in PACE.

 On 9 October 2018, Oleksiy Goncharenko spoke at a meeting of the Parliamentary Assembly of the Council of Europe in large rubber gloves.
 He said that without gloves it would be "unsafe to shake hands and touch door handles", hinting at the accusations of Russia in the poisoning of Skripals.

 He repeatedly raised the issue of human rights violations in Belarus and the illegal actions of the Lukashenko regime.
-The Secretary General of the Council of Europe and the Committee of Ministers of the Council of Europe supported the creation of a special group that would be able to monitor and follow the situation in Belarus following Olekii’s many statements on the issue.
+The Secretary General of the Council of Europe and the Committee of Ministers of the Council of Europe supported the creation of a special group that would be able to monitor and follow the situation in Belarus following Olekii's many statements on the issue.
 Belarus is not a member of the Council of Europe, therefore it does not have its own delegation there but Goncharenko actively promotes the topic of sanctions against the dictatorial regime of Lukashenko in Belarus and works towards the state's democratisation.

 During the spring session in PACE in 2022, he actively advocated the creation of an international tribunal that would investigate Russian war crimes in Ukraine.
 As a result, PACE called for the urgent establishment of such a tribunal soon afterwards.

+Goncharenko opposes the participation of Belarusian and Russian athletes in the Olympics in Paris.
+Actively supported and promoted the resolution on this issue in PACE.

+In January 2024, Goncharenko was appointed chairman of the PACE Committee on Migration, Refugees and Displaced Persons.

+Oleksiy Goncharenko is actively working to protect the rights of Ukrainian refugees in Europe.
+The PACE Committee on Migration, chaired by him, prepared a special report "An urgent call to Europe and its partners: envisioning immediate and long-term policy solutions in support of the displaced people of Ukraine".
+There are proposed a number of steps that will improve the situation of Ukrainian refugees in Europe.